 A Cinemagraph is a still image in GIF format in which small movements are repeated in a loop to give the viewer the perception that they are watching a video.
 Confused?
 You’re not alone.

-With rudimentary knowledge of Photoshop and no clue as to how a Cinemagraph is made, I set about seeing what I could create.
+With a rudimentary knowledge of Photoshop and no clue as to how a Cinemagraph is made, I set about seeing what I could create.
 Camera in hand I looked around me and what did I see first?
-My little 4 month old baby.
+My little 4-month-old baby.
 Okay, Babies don’t move that much right?

 Okay, so scrap that.
 I needed directions on not just what I’m doing wrong, but what I need to do right.

 In Aaron Nace‘s class, The Magic Of Cinemagraphs, he goes over with easy instruction exactly how to combine images together to create beautiful moving photographs.
 In this class, he also gives fantastic tips and tricks for shooting a cinemagraph, common animation techniques, and how to mask layers to isolate movement to one part of an image all within photoshop.

 After watching his class I decided to rev up Photoshop and give it another go.

 Here are 5 things I learned when creating Cinemagraphs.

 1) Use a tripod.
 You need rock solid footage and a tripod is a sure fire bet to getting steady footage.